My developer workflow using WSL, tmux, and VSCode

 This is my favorite way of interacting with git.
 My git capabilities and speed has probably 10x’ed after I started using it.

-I have configured my Lazygit to work with git-delta and commitizen.
+I have configured my Lazygit to work with git-delta (opens in a new tab) and commitizen (opens in a new tab).

-Jesse Duffield, the creator of Lazygit, made a great video showcasing 15 features in 15 minutes.
+Jesse Duffield, the creator of Lazygit, made a great video showcasing 15 features in 15 minutes (opens in a new tab).
 I highly recommend that you watch it to see how it might accelerate your workflow.

 Git-delta is a great tool for visualizing changes.

-Commitizen helps me write conventional commits, which is makes it easier to manage versions with semantic release when creating either node packages, Obsidian plugins, and other software where it makes sense to use that kind of versioning.
+Commitizen helps me write conventional commits (opens in a new tab), which is makes it easier to manage versions with semantic release (opens in a new tab) when creating either node packages, Obsidian plugins, and other software where it makes sense to use that kind of versioning.

 Great replacement for ls.